queryluke/masseffect-5e/static/data/rules/06-02-armor.md

 Your base AC is 10 and each piece of armor provides an AC bonus depending on its type and placement as listed in the Armor / AC table.
-Additionally, there are bonuses and limitations for the combination of armor types you are wearing, explained in the Armor Bonues and Limitations table.
+Additionally, there are bonuses and limitations for the combination of armor types you are wearing, explained in the Armor Bonuses and Limitations table.

 For simplicity's sake, you cannot mix armor *within* placements.
 I.e., you cannot have a heavy piece of on your right arm and a light piece of armor on your left.